abdelrahmanhosny/FlowRunnerAESExample/README.md

-# Flow @ OpenROAD Example Design - RISCV
+# Flow @ OpenROAD Example Design - AES

 This repo is an example for running a flow on the OpenROAD cloud platform.
 In order to try out this example on our cloud platform, follow the steps: